Lost Your Dog? Here’s What You MUST Do In The First 24 Hours!

 - Choose a Safe Location: If possible, lure the dog to a safe, enclosed area like a backyard, garage, or quiet alley.
 This reduces the risk of the dog running into traffic.

-- Lure with Food and Treats: Using a calm and gentle voice, entice the dog with food or treats.
+- Lure with Food and Treats: Use a calm and gentle voice to entice the dog with food or treats.
 Toss treats near you to build trust.
-Gradually get the dog to come closer to you.
+Gradually, get the dog to come closer to you.

 - Use a Slip Lead: If the dog allows you to approach, calmly and slowly slip a lead over its head.
 This can prevent the dog from backing away or slipping out of a collar.